John-Nenniger/word-storm/README.md

 - Clone this repository (fork it first if you'd like)

-- Navigate into the created repo (cd word-storm.com)
+- Navigate into the created repo (cd word-storm)

 - npm install